 In accordance with the result of the advisory vote on the frequency of the say-on-pay vote, which was conducted at our 2014 Annual Meeting of Stockholders, the Board of Directors has determined that we will conduct an executive compensation advisory vote on an annual basis.
-Accordingly, the next say-on-pay vote will occur in 2016 in connection with our 2016 Annual Meeting of Stockholders.
+Accordingly, after this Annual Meeting, the next say-on-pay vote will occur at our next Annual Meeting of Stockholders anticipated to be held in January 2019.
 We anticipate that the next say-on-frequency vote will occur at our 2020 Annual Meeting of Stockholders.